marceleisenhut/Arduino-RFID-Keypad/README.md

 # PowerShell-Background (with CSV-Data)
 running on the PC with Serial connection to the arduino (gives true or false for the permission from the cards and pins)

+to start the PowerShell-Console, you have to give some Parameters:
+.\Auth_Server_v3.ps1 -COMPORT COM5 -Database .\aut_database.csv

 ![alt text](https://github.com/marceleisenhut/Arduino-RFID-Keypad/blob/master/PowerShell_Console.jpg)